EfratShimron/CORE-PI-toolbox/README.md

 CORE-PI is enables flexible 1D undersampling of a 2D Cartesian k-space.
 The toolbox includes demos with various undersampling schemes - periodic, varying-period, variable-density and random schemes.

-## Getting Started
-Clone or download the CORE-PI code.

 ## Prerequisites
 A liscence for Matlab is required.
 The code was tested with Matlab2017R.

-## Running the examples
+## Getting Started
+Clone or download the CORE-PI code.

 Open the "main.m" function in Matlab, choose one example from the list, and run the code.

 There are 9 reconstruction examples, divided to 3 groups: